Verb Pictures for Speech Therapy ~ How to Teach Action Words

 Vocabulary:

-• Expressive Actions: Show your child one of the cards.
-Ask her to tell you what the person is do-ing.
+• Expressive Actions: Show your child one of the pictures.
+Ask her to tell you what the person is doing.
 Help your child tell you the name of the action.

 Grammar